 Looking for another way to experience #ArtfulAlbany?
 Check out the podcast!
 Artful Albany is a guided walking tour podcast designed to celebrate the art, history, and culture unique to New York's Capital City.
 During each episode, we'll focus on an area of downtown Albany to explore.
 We'll regale you with stories, highlight dynamic public art, and hear from some of the artists behind the Capital Walls public art project.
 You can listen to this podcast from anywhere, but it’s best experienced from the sidewalks of downtown Albany.
 Artful Albany is brought to you by Albany Center Gallery, Discover Albany, and the Downtown Albany Business Improvement District.

 Listen below or wherever you get your podcasts.
-Check out a map of locations featured on Episode One and follow along while you listen.

 Plan Your Trip!

 The 2020 Discover Albany Visitors Guide was inspired by the #CapitalWalls murals brightening up downtown Albany.
 This project was spearheaded by the Albany Center Gallery, Albany Barn and the Albany Parking Authority and provides Albany visitors and residents with uplifting, educational and thought-provoking works of public art.
 Throughout 2020, Discover Albany will highlight all of the various ways art is incorporated in the community from restaurants, to meeting spaces, to craft beverage producers, to historic and heritage sites.